-Soft Tissue Laser Enhancement is the process of gently removing excessive tissue from around or between teeth.
-Dr. Sparaga has the experience necessary to diagnose problems that may affect orthodontic treatment and if you are interested in Soft Tissue Laser Enhancement with orthodontic treatment, your first visit is a perfect time to ask the doctor!
+Soft Tissue Laser Enhancement is the process of gently eliminating excess gum tissue from around or between teeth.
+Dr. Triggs has the experience necessary to diagnose problems that may affect teeth straightening and if you are interested in Soft Tissue Laser Enhancement with teeth straightening, your first visit is a perfect time to ask the doctor!
 At Clear Smiles Alaska we perform several types of Laser Enhancement.
 The most common procedures are frenectomies and gingivectomies.

 A gingivectomy is a procedure that removes or sculpts gum tissue.
 Gum tissue is prone to a condition of excessive tissue growth called hyperplastic tissue.
-This can occur especially when the gums are irritated by poor oral hygiene, certain medications or illnesses, and sometimes by orthodontic treatment - especially metal braces.
+This can occur especially when the gums are irritated by poor oral hygiene, certain medications or illnesses, and sometimes by teeth straightening – especially metal braces.

 Some patients appear to have very small teeth simply because the top of their teeth are covered by gum tissue.
 The doctor can perform a gingivectomy referred to as “crown lengthening” and expose the normal tooth surfaces, contributing to a more beautiful smile.